risk-first/website/menagerie/Risk-Landscape.md

 It's tempting to think of our [Risk Landscape](Risk-Landscape) as being like a [Fitness Landscape](https://en.wikipedia.org/wiki/Fitness_landscape).
 That is, you have a "cost function" which is your height above the landscape, and you try and optimise by moving downhill in a [Gradient Descent](https://en.wikipedia.org/wiki/Gradient_descent) fashion.

 However, there's a problem with this:  As we said in [Risk Theory](Risk-Theory), we don't have a cost function.
 We can only guess at what risks there are.
 And, we have to go on our _experience_.
-For this reason, I prefer to think of the [Risk Landscape](Risk-Landscape) as a terrain which contains _fauna_ and _obstacles_ (or, specifically [Barriers](Barrier-Risk)).
+For this reason, I prefer to think of the [Risk Landscape](Risk-Landscape) as a terrain which contains _fauna_ and _obstacles_ (or, specifically [Boundaries](Boundary-Risk)).

 I am going to try and show you some of the fauna of the [Risk Landscape](Risk-Landscape).
 We know every project is different, so every [Risk Landscape](Risk-Landscape) is also different.
 But, just as I can tell you that the landscape outside your window will probably will have some roads, trees, fields, forests, buildings, and that the buildings are likely to be joined together by roads, I can tell you some general things about risks too.